HugoSanchez/helth-/instructions.md

     - When User B accesses the share, we record it here
     - Tracks who accessed it and when
     - Useful for audit trail and future notifications

+∫

+## HOW THE SCANNING PROCESS WORKS: HYBRID APPROACH

+1. Initial API call starts the process and returns immediately
+2. Creates a "scan_session" record in the database
+3. Process runs in background
+4. Frontend polls status endpoint every few seconds
+5. UI shows progress based on status updates

+Pros:

+- Relatively simple to implement
+- Robust (process continues even if user closes browser)
+- Good UX with progress updates
+- No need for complex queue systems or WebSocket setup
+- Can be enhanced later if needed